-Laura became a member of chambers in 2021 after fifteen years with a busy practice at one of the largest and longest established criminal defence sets in London
+Laura's practice moved to the Midlands in 2021 after fifteen years within one of the largest and longest established criminal defence sets in London

 Laura is a hard-working and down to earth barrister.
 She is frequently instructed in complex and serious fraud cases, often involving the most voluminous and complicated evidence.
 In the last few years she has been instructed to represent the chair of a Tenant Management Organisation accused of fraud, the Chief Financial Officer charged with multiple counts of VAT fraud, in a five month ‘missing trader’ fraud and as junior counsel for the first defendant in allegations of conspiracy to make corrupt payments by members of the Royal Household.

 Laura has experience in defending in all types of sexual allegation.
 She has obtained acquittals for a man accused of raping his two daughters over many years, a 17 year old who was alleged to have raped a vulnerable teenager, a defendant said to be part of a ‘grooming gang’ alleged to have targeted a 13 year old girl with learning difficulties, and a defendant charged with drugging and raping a teenage boy.

 Inn: Inner Temple